Understanding and Making Kimchi

 • Pack kimchi tightly into container, minimizing air exposure and encouraging brine formation.
 Fill container about 2/3 of the way full, as fermenting microorganisms will release carbon dioxide (CO2) and create bubbling and fizzing.

 • Cover tightly.
-If using jars, seal to finger-tip tight.
+If using jars, place the lid on the jar but do not over tighten, to allow the carbon dioxide gases to escape.
+At the same time lids should not be too loose to prevent contamination from insects & mold spores.
 If using bags, squeeze out excess air.
 Place on plate or in bowl to catch potential overflow.

 5. Ferment!

 • Option 2: Place sealed container in a well-ventilated location (may become pungent), with a relatively constant room temperature, around 68°F is ideal.
-Ferment only 1 to 2 days at room temperature, tasting it daily until it reaches preferred tangy taste and desired texture.
+Ferment for 1 to 2 days at room temperature, testing it daily until a pH of 4.6 or below is reached.
+To verify pH, use a pH test strip that can test a range of 3.0-5.5 pH.

 6. Store and enjoy!